NotBrianZach/bzaBook2AQuiz/README.md

 3. WHILE (pageNumber < bookLength), set pageNumber=pageNumber+chunkSize, jump back to 1. else continue to 4.
 4. call onExit method (cleanup)

-## User Query defaults:
+## User Query (default):
 - ask user for input
   - C=continue to next page,
   - r="repeat"/continue the conversation,
-    - query user, append to prompt
+    - append next user query to prompt
-    - send prompt to gpt3 (if blank, acts as repeat)
+    - send prompt to gpt3 (if empty user query, acts as repeat)
     - wait for further user input
-  - p="pageChunkSummary" start printing all pageChunkSummary going forward
-  - R="rollingSummary" start printing rollingSummary
   - Q=ask a different query w/current context
+- modify what prints out
-- modify query options
+  - h="help" toggle printing query options
+  - R="rollingSummary" toggle printing rollingSummary
+  - p="pageChunkSummary" toggle printing pageChunkSummary
+- modify all non summary gpt queries going forward
-  - b="before" prepend next user query input to all non summary gpt requests
+  - b="before" prepend next user query input
     - "tell a joke about the following text:"
   - d=delete stack of prepended prompts
   - A="after" append next user query input to all non summary gpt requests
     - "...tell another joke about the above text that ties into the first joke"
   - D=delete stack of appended prompts
+  - t=change response length/max token count (default 2000, max = 4096 includes prompt)
-  - l=change response length
+- TODO
+  - Narration toggle: rewrite all output in the voice of a character
+  - Voice Output toggle: use [TTS](https://github.com/coqui-ai/TTS) to generate voice to narrate gpt response & queries to user
+  - Voice Input Toggle: use talon to allow voice input?
+  - (not sure how want to implement, probably not in loop) Narrate Title & Summary toggle: 1.a also rewrite the title & summary in character voice prior to all other queries (after user has confirmed them)

 ## Query Workflow:
 - 1.a query user w/default options,